codeinthehole/til/posts/universal-ctags-can-index-more-things-than-i-realised.md

 tags: ["Ctags", "Vim"]
 ---

-For instance, it can index make, markdown and ini files without custom configuration.
+For instance, it can index make, markdown and `.ini` files without custom configuration.

 List supported languages with: